Teradata/r-driver/README.md

 `teradatasql::TeradataDriver()`

-Creates an instance of the Teradata SQL Driver for R to be specified as the first argument to `DBI::dbConnect`.
+Creates an instance of the driver to be specified as the first argument to `DBI::dbConnect`.

 ---

 `teradatasql::TimeWithTimeZone(` *CharacterVector* `)`

 Creates and returns a `TimeWithTimeZone` value subclass of `POSIXlt`.
 The `$gmtoff` vector of `POSIXlt` holds the time zone portion.
-The *CharacterVector* must contain string values in the Teradata Database `TIME WITH TIME ZONE` format.
+The *CharacterVector* must contain string values in the database `TIME WITH TIME ZONE` format.

 * `HH:MM:SS+MM:SS` The time zone suffix specifies positive or negative offset from GMT
 * `HH:MM:SS-MM:SS`